rshk-archive/datacat-poc-140825/README.rst

 #############################

 **Project goal:** create a service, talking via RESTful API, to provide facilities for storing data, adding metadata, and generating "derivates" from the stored data.

 Technology
 ==========

+**Core:**

+Mandatory requirements to make the application work.

 - Python (Flask, Psycopg2)
-- PostgreSQL 9.2+ (with Json column type)
+- PostgreSQL 9.2+ (we need JSON column type) [tested on 9.4]

+**Core plugins:**

+Requirements for plugins shipped with the core, but not mandatory.

 - PostGIS (for the geo data plugin)
 - Mapnik (for rendering geo data)